Chocolate Chia Seed Pudding Parfaits

 What Does Chia Seed Pudding Taste Like

 First, I think it important to understand how the tiny chia seed can plump up into pudding.
 Chia seeds are made up of a high amount of soluble fiber and that fiber loves to soak up liquid – in this case coconut milk.
-Which results in the seeds plumping up and thickening into the gel-like pudding.

 Small batch chia pudding with pomegranate seeds in a glass